dobrik/extended_dumper/README.md

 ff($your_variable);
 ```

-If you need dump your variable without clear output buffer and terminating program execute add set second parameter to false.
+If you need dump your variable without clear output buffer and terminating program execute add second parameter **false**.

 ```php
 ff($your_variable, false);